-With so many delectable dining options throughout the month of May, you might need to put off any thoughts of getting into shape for summer.
+With so many delectable dining options in Hong Kong throughout the month of May, you might need to put off any thoughts of getting into shape for summer.

 New opening: Chifa